Khalil-Zakout/Fragrance-Shop-System/README.md

 # Fragrance-Shop-System

 ## Overview
 * **Fragrance Shop Sales Management System** is an all-in-one solution tailored for fragrance retail businesses, aimed at simplifying sales tracking, inventory management, and data analysis.
 With an intuitive **`Python`**-based **GUI**, built with a focus on usability and efficiency.

-* The system leverages **`SQLite`** for data storage, and integrates seamlessly with **`Excel`** and **`Power BI`** to provide powerful visual reporting and analytics.

-* This project showcases skills in data analytics, helping business owners make informed decisions to boost sales and optimize operations.
+It also leverages **`SQLite`** for data storage, and integrates seamlessly with **`Excel`** and **`Power BI`** to provide powerful visual reporting and analytics.
+This project showcases skills in data analytics, helping business owners make informed decisions to boost sales and optimize operations.

 * The system makes it easy to: